 In-School Performance (intended for the entire grade level to experience together)

-I will provide all the props, materials and sound system for the show.
+And all props and sound system for the show.

-Garde 1: Theatre: Responding: Anchor standard # 7: Perceive and analyze artistic work: A. Recall choices made in a guided drama experience (e.g., process drama, story drama, creative drama).
+Grade 1: Theatre: Responding: Anchor Standard 7: Perceive and analyze artistic work: A. Recall choices made in a guided drama experience (e.g., process drama, story drama, creative drama).

 Grade 2: Interdependent Relationships in Ecosystems: 2-LS4-1.
 Make observations of plants and animals to compare the diversity of life in different habitats.
 DCI: There are many different kinds of living things in any area, and they exist in different places on land and in water.
 (2-LS4-1)